 South Dakota expects your nonprofit to create and adopt corporate bylaws, which you should do at your nonprofit’s organizational meeting (its first official meeting after incorporating with the state).
-You won’t file your bylaws with the SD Secretary of State, but you will need them to open a bank account and to apply for 501(c)(3) federal tax-exempt status with the IRS.
+You won’t file your South Dakota nonprofit bylaws with the Secretary of State, but you will need them to open a bank account and to apply for 501(c)(3) federal tax-exempt status with the IRS.

 Why do corporate bylaws matter?
 They set the tone for your organization’s day-to-day operations, and they also set out crucial details about, for example, the responsibilities of each of your nonprofit’s officers, record keeping, and procedures for dealing with problems your organization may encounter down the road.

 It isn’t easy to write effective bylaws, but Northwest can help.
 When you sign up for our services, you’ll have access to our adaptable nonprofit bylaws template, as well as numerous other free nonprofit forms, to help get you started.

 Nonprofits pay federal and state taxes unless they apply for the relevant exemptions.
 To obtain federal tax-exempt status, you’ll need to submit an Application for Recognition of Exemption to the IRS.
 The IRS currently recognizes more than two dozen types of tax-exempt entities, but nonprofits commonly seek 501(c)(3) tax-exempt status for public charities and private foundations.
 If your nonprofit decides to go this route, make sure your articles of incorporation include the specific language and provisions required by the IRS.
 Learn more at Northwest’s Guide to 501(c)(3) Tax-Exempt Status.

 What About South Dakota State Tax Exemptions?